stDean/full_ecom_next/README.md

 - sharp for converting large image to smaller, web friendly ones
 - zod for schema management
 - react-hook-form for form management
+- react-rnd a draggable and resizable component
+- @headlessui/react: set of unstyled UI components